-Service Limit: 323 mm (12.7 in.)
+Service Limit: 319 mm (12.6 in.)

-If the drive chain wear exceeds the service limit, replace the chain or an unsafe riding condition may result.
 A chain that breaks or jumps off the sprockets could snag on the engine sprocket or lock the rear wheel, severely damaging the motorcycle and causing it to go out of control.

-For safely, use only the standard chain.
+Inspect the chain for damage and proper adjustment before each ride.
+If chain wear exceeds the service limit, replace it with the standard chain.
 It is an endless type and should not be cut for installation.